stephanieschoch/stephanieschoch.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third-year Computer Science PhD candidate at the <a href="https://engineering.virginia.edu/departments/computer-science">University of Virginia</a> advised by <a href="http://yangfengji.net/">Dr. Yangfeng Ji</a> in the <a href="https://uvanlp.org/">Information and Language Processing (ILP) Lab</a>.
-My research interests lie in natural language generation and evaluation, as well as data quality analysis and data selection strategies.
+I am a Computer Science PhD candidate at the <a href="https://engineering.virginia.edu/departments/computer-science">University of Virginia</a> advised by <a href="http://yangfengji.net/">Dr. Yangfeng Ji</a> in the <a href="https://uvanlp.org/">Information and Language Processing (ILP) Lab</a>.
+My research interests lie in data quality analysis and selection for natural language data.

 Prior to starting my PhD at UVA, I completed my undergraduate coursework at St. Mary’s College of Maryland, where I graduated Summa Cum Laude with a double major in Computer Science and Psychology.